-It is pleasing to note that the vast majority of teachers continue to devise tasks that elicit quality responses that score good marks.
+The vast majority of teachers are now highly skilled in devising tasks which encourage students to produce work of a high quality.
 Broad and general titles are now more widely seen and this encourages more successful approaches and outcomes.
-The most common titles seen this year were: School (sometimes with future plans); Work and Education; Work Experience; Lifestyle; My area; Where I live; Health; Holidays; Leisure; Celebrities.
-Technology and Media were addressed more often this year and students produced some high quality responses.
+The most common titles seen this year were: Holidays; Work Experience; My Teenage Life; My lifestyle; School; Environment and Free Time.
 As last year, schools/colleges are reminded that for this component it is the response to the title that is assessed and that in order for students to score highly, responses need to be 'fully relevant and detailed'.
-Where titles have more than one element to them, for example 'Work and Education' or 'My home and local area', both elements need to be addressed in detail for high marks to be awarded.
-It is still disappointing to see that in some cases this year one element was addressed fully with often only a few lines relating to the other element.
-Schools/colleges are also reminded that there should be no overlap between the two tasks submitted.
-This occurred in some cases, for example, when students submitted 'My School' for Task 1 and 'Myself' for Task 2, the latter contained detailed information about school which was also in Task 1.
-Teachers who produce cross-context titles should ensure that more able students have the opportunity to produce detailed work rather than limited information across a range of topics.
-These factors impacted adversely on marks.
+Where titles have more than one element to them, for example 'Work and Education' or 'Home and local area', both elements need to be addressed in detail for high marks to be awarded.
+It is still disappointing to see that in some cases one element was addressed fully with often only a few lines relating to the other element.
+Schools/colleges are also reminded that the context or setting is not a title, so titles such as 'A letter to a French penfriend' or 'A blog' is not appropriate as a task title.
+Teachers who devise tasks such as 'A blog about me' or 'All about me' should ensure that there is no duplication of material across the two tasks.
 Schools/colleges are reminded again that although the bullet points are there only as a guide to students, they should nonetheless refer directly to the title.
-This was not always the case and led students to include material that was not fully relevant, which then affected the marks awarded.
+This was not always the case and led students to include material that was not fully relevant.
+This also had a negative impact on the marks awarded.
+Task titles and bullet points should be in English.
+In some instances they had been written in French; this provides additional help to students and they are disadvantaged if they reproduce language that has been provided for them on the task sheets.

-All schools/colleges have a Controlled Assessment Adviser notified to them at the start of each academic year and teachers are strongly advised to get tasks checked and approved.
-Controlled Assessment Advisers are delighted to help teachers with tasks and can also deal with any queries relating to controlled assessment.
+All schools/colleges have a Controlled Assessment Adviser and teachers are strongly advised to have tasks checked and approved.
 Details of Controlled Assessment Advisers can be obtained from the Languages team at mfl@aqa.org.uk.

-Although there was an improvement in the effectiveness of task titles this year, below are some comments on some of this year's task titles that did not elicit optimum responses, with reasons why not.
+Although there was an improvement in the effectiveness of task titles this year, below are some comments on some of this year's task titles that did not elicit optimum responses, with reasons why.